-11. Biometric recognition systems
+13. Biometric recognition systems

-Note that in the context of the Protection of Freedoms Act 2012, a "child" means a person under the age of 18
+Note that in the context of the Protection of Freedoms Act 2012, a "child" means a person under the age of 18.

-Where we use pupils' biometric data as part of an automated biometric recognition system (for example, pupils use finger prints to receive school dinners instead of paying with cash or to use the photocopiers and printers, we will comply with the requirements of the Protection of Freedoms Act 2012.
+Where we use pupils' biometric data as part of an automated biometric recognition system (e.g., pupils use fingerprints to access their catering account), we will comply with the requirements of the Protection of Protection of

 Parents/carers will be notified before any biometric recognition system is put in place or before their child first takes part in it.
-The school will get written consent from at least one parent or carer before we take any biometric data from their child and first process it.
+The school will obtain written consent from at least one parent or carer before we take any biometric data from their child and first process it.

 Parents/carers and pupils have the right to choose not to use the school's biometric system(s).
 We will provide alternative means of accessing the relevant services for those pupils.
-For example, pupils can use a school dinner account card if they wish.
+For example, pupils can use a catering account card if they wish.